 Advocates provides comprehensive mental health services at the Worcester County Jail & House of Correction.
 Our team of social workers, psychiatrists and nurses provides screening, treatment, medication management, crisis intervention, and suicide prevention services for more than 1,400 inmates at the facility.

 Behavioral Health Treatment Court Collaborative (BHTCC)

 A BHTCC creates a coordinated system to ensure people with behavioral health and recovery needs involved in the justice system are identified and receive appropriate services.
-Funded in part by the Substance Abuse and Mental Health Services Administration (SAMHSA), Advocates Community Counseling in Ayer partners with Ayer District Court and Worcester Superior Court to provide a spectrum of evidence-based, trauma-informed, behavioral health services to support the complex needs of eligible individuals.
+Funded in part by the Substance Abuse and Mental Health Services Administration (SAMHSA), Advocates partners with Ayer District Court and Worcester Superior Court to provide a spectrum of evidence-based, trauma-informed, behavioral health services to support the complex needs of eligible individuals.